-Clearly, Mysids are a Problem Landscape-scale environmental disturbance can take decades to manifest in a measurable way.
-When multiple impacts are occurring at the same time, a major culprit can remain hidden in the depths, even as data continue to accumulate.
+Clearly, Mysids are a Problem Landscape scale environmental disturbance can take decades to manifest itself in a measurable way.
+When multiple impacts are occurring at the same time, a major culprit can remain hidden in the depths, as data continues to accumulate.
 Such appears to be the story of clarity change at Lake Tahoe.
 The 1960s were a decade of major change in the Tahoe Basin.
-Rapid urban development and sanctioned species introductions were carried out with little understanding of their longterm impacts.
-It took Dr. Charles Goldman ringing the alarm about Tahoe's diminishing clarity, along with the fledgling League to Save Lake Tahoe and the newly created Tahoe Regional Planning Agency, to help bring attention to the issue.
+Rapid urban development and sanctioned species introductions were being carried out with little understanding of their longterm impacts.
+It took Dr. Charles Goldman, ringing the alarm about Tahoe's diminishing clarity, along with the fledgling League to Save Lake Tahoe and the newly created Tahoe Regional Planning Agency to help bring attention to the issue.
 Attention and remediation were quickly focused on Tahoe's rapid and uncontrolled urbanization, a pattern that was observed in many places across the world.
 When it came to declining lake clarity, the broken linkages within the aquatic food chain were largely out of sight and out of mind, and connections between the food chain and clarity were not recognized.
-TERC recently re-examined decades of data to try and understand the role that introduced Mysis shrimp may have played in Tahoe's decades-long quest to restore clarity.
+TERC recently re-examined decades of data to try and understand the role that introduced mysid shrimp may have played in Tahoe's decades-long quest to restore clarity.
 Through the reinterpretation of the data, a new picture has emerged, one that offers great hope going forward.
 In this new vision, trillions of tiny shrimp share a large portion of the responsibility for clarity loss and their removal could be an important component of clarity restoration, even in the face of climate change.

-Mysis diluviana.
+Mysis relicta.
 Photo: P.H.
 Olsen

 Clearly, Mysids are a Problem, continued A population of half-inch long shrimp (Mysis) were intentionally deposited into Lake Tahoe and Emerald Bay in the early 1960s.
 By the early 1970s, they had become the dominant zooplankton species having totally consumed the much smaller and extremely efficient filter-feeding cladocerans (Daphnia).
 Daphnia spent their time indiscriminately sweeping large quantities of small particles into their mouths.
 Their motivation was to consume tiny phytoplankton (open water algae) but often inadvertently ingesting fine sediment as well.
-Their undiscerning consumption naturally removed the fine particles known to be most critical in reducing lake clarity.
+The size of what they ate and the undiscerning manner in which they fed, naturally removed the particles that we know to be most critical in reducing lake clarity.
 These particles included fine silt and clay, and Cyclotella algae.
 The Daphnia packaged their waste products into larger particles that rapidly fell to the bottom of the lake.
-This linkage between predatory Mysis and lakeclearing Daphnia was initially revealed in Emerald Bay between 2011 and 2017.
+This linkage between predatory Mysis and lake-clearing Daphnia was initially revealed in Emerald Bay between 2011 and 2017.
 Researchers discovered the Mysis population had disappeared from this small-scale analog of Lake Tahoe.
 Within months, Daphnia had returned to the bay and clarity improved beyond that of Lake Tahoe, an occurrence not recorded previously.
-When the Mysis returned after three years, the opposite effect occurred-the Daphnia were consumed and clarity returned to its previous low values.
+When the Mysis returned after 3 years, the opposite happened - the Daphnia were consumed and clarity returned to its previous low values.
 This story was detailed in the 2019 State of the Lake Report.
 While this is compelling for a small water body such as Emerald Bay, it begs the question whether the same response could be seen in the main body of Tahoe.
-An exhaustive review of 50 years of published data says yes!
+An exhaustive review of 50 years of published data says YES!

 A new view of the relationship between the Lake Tahoe food web and lake clarity.
 Trace out what happens when you increase or decrease the Mysis.
-The plus and minus signs on each arrow indicate the direction of change.
-Illustrations: S. Adler, Figure: H. Segale
+The signs on each arrow indicate the direction of change.
+Illustration: S. Adler, Figure: H. Segale